 How to apply

 To apply for a grant, write a two to three page description of how you plan to enhance a class with an information literacy component and send it to Lijuan Xu at Skillman Library.
 Include the name and number of the class that you are planning to enhance as well as the name of the librarian with whom you plan to collaborate.
-The deadline for spring 2025 will be announced in fall 2024.
+The deadline for spring 2025 will be December 16, 2024.
 Questions may be addressed to Lijuan Xu at xul@lafayette.edu or extension 5152.